Multiprecision computations with Schwarz methods: Algebraic analysis of multiprecision Schwarz methods

-We illustrate this further with the analogous experiment but run using the \texttt{advanpix} toolbox, which allows us finer tuning of the considered precision for the price of foregoing the control over underflow/overflow situation (however since we encountered no overflow with \texttt{chop}, this seems not too worrying) in Figure~\ref{fig_secAlgebraSM_NonSymConvCrvs_advnpx}.
+We illustrate this further by showing the analogous experiment but run using the \texttt{advanpix} toolbox, which allows us finer tuning of the considered precision for the price of giving up the control over underflow/overflow situation (however since we encountered no overflow with \texttt{chop}, this seems not too worrying) in Figure~\ref{fig_secAlgebraSM_NonSymConvCrvs_advnpx}.
 We see that not only the observations from Figure~\ref{fig_secAlgebraSM_NonSymConvCrvs_chop} still hold true, but the case for the use of the conditions~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} and~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} as predictors for the suitable precision $u_{\ell}$ is further strengthened.

 \begin{remark} Numerically, the experiments suggest that~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} is generally weaker than~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv}, although we have not been able to establish this as a theoretical result.
 However, we have never observed this discrepancy to be large, using either \texttt{chop} (e.g., for \texttt{chop} the difference is only present for \texttt{bfloat16} and \texttt{fp16}, where~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} was - for some problems and mesh-sizes - satisfied for \texttt{bfloat16}, while~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} wasn't) or \texttt{advanpix} (again,~\eqref{eqn_secAlgebraSM_mathcalAiInvFi_leq_1} was rarely satisfied for $d_{\ell}=3$, while~\eqref{eqn_secAlgebraSM_Mmtrx_mathcalAiInv_geq_mathcalAiInvFimathcalAiInv} wasn't). \end{remark}